qualisys/Real-Time-Protocol-Documentation/client/index.md

 #### 3D XML parameters
-In response to the command GetParameters 3D the QTM RT server will reply with an XML data packet, containing a block called The_3D.
+In response to the command GetParameters 3D the QTM RT server will reply with an XML data packet, containing a block called `The_3D`.
 See below for the format of this block.

-*Note*: XML element names can’t begin with a number, that’s why the element for 3D parameters is called The_3D.
+*Note*: XML element names can&rsquo;t begin with a number, that&rsquo;s why the element for 3D parameters is called `The_3D`.

 * **AxisUpwards**
   This parameter tells which axis that is pointing upwards in QTM.
-The value can be one of following: +X, +Y, +Z, -X, -Y and –Z.
+The value can be one of following: +X, +Y, +Z, -X, -Y and -Z.

 * **CalibrationTime**
   This parameter tells the date and time of when the system was last calibrated.
 If the system has no valid calibration the value is empty.
-The calibration date and time is formatted like this: yyyy.mm.dd hh:mm:ss.
+The calibration date and time is formatted like this: `yyyy.mm.dd hh:mm:ss`.
   Example, "2011.09.23 11:23:11"

 * **Labels**